frontenddogma/css-optimization-basics/manuscript/production.md

 ## Performance

 Performance is one of the primary optimization goals and again, _rendering_ performance is not the subject here.
-This is due to the so far practical impediments to measure and optimize it, and hence the often comparatively marginal results.
+This is due to the so far practical impediments to measure and optimize it, and the often comparatively marginal results.

 As long as our code is consistent, the steps suggested here can all be taken care of right before production, automatically.
 They don’t have to find their way back into the operational repository.
 We’ll start with the exceptions, because they can be covered by our code style guidelines and also be handled manually.

 ### Character Minimization

 To make our style sheets more compact (that is, to make them easier to read and smaller in size), we remove all unneeded characters.
 That doesn’t refer to whitespace and comments yet.
-(Both can be covered by the same tool, so let’s make that a separate step.)
+(Both can be covered by the same tool, though.)
 Instead, it refers to removing CSS that isn’t strictly needed.
 This includes:

 * leading `0`’s (`margin: .1rem`, not `margin: 0.1rem`);
 * unneeded trailing `0`’s (`line-height: 1`, not `line-height: 1.0`);